PREPARING AND RECOVERING FROM COSMETIC SURGERY

 Ideally the individual should receive 1-2 session prior to surgery as this will help prepare the area for surgery by draining the tissue allowing for cleaner surgical incisions and creating alternative pathways to reduce fluid accumulation after surgery.
 Treatment after surgery can begin as soon as 24 hours after the procedure.
-Alot of circumstances surround the healing process and can be vastly different from person to person based on health history.
+A lot of circumstances surround the healing process and can be vastly different from person to person based on health history.
 Therefore some individuals may only require 1-6 treatments after surgery.
-Others may require 6-12 session, especially if more than one procedure was preformed.
-Treatment frequency will be increased after after your procedure ideally 4-5/week and taper off as results occur.
+Others may require 6-12 sessions, especially if more than one procedure was preformed.
+Treatment frequency will be increased right after your procedure, ideally 3-5/week and taper off as results occur.
 A typical session will last 60 minutes in length and may also include other modalities such as myofascial release, cupping, kinesiotaping and recommendations for compression needs.

 What does a session entail?

 The massage itself is much different than your typical Swedish style massage.
 MLD uses a gentle, rhythmic skin-stretching stroke that stimulates the superficial lymphatic system which is skin deep.
 The atmosphere is the same as your typical massage, including a massage table, soft music, dim lighting and undressing with proper draping for modesty.
 The areas of lymph nodes are drained first which are located in the clavicle and neck region, abdomen, armpits, thigh crease and behind the knee.
 Careful consideration will be taken regarding painful areas post surgery.
 Deep breathing is a powerful tool to stimulate lymphatic pumping and will be incorporated before, throughout and after the treatment.
 The massage is not painful as the technique is superficial in nature.
 Besides MLD, other techniques will be incorporated depending on number of days post-operatively.
 This includes vibration, lymphatic cupping, IASTM and deeper compression techniques to help manage scar tissue.
 Clients often leave feeling very relaxed, less stiffness and improved movement, with less pain as MLD stimulated your parasympathetic nervous system which is your "rest and digest" system.
 Some clients may even fall asleep.
 I will also assess compression solutions including faja's, foams, boards and fibrosis reduction options.